ivnitish/pagila-etl-airflow_assignment/README.md

     *   If an error occurs, the script attempts to roll back changes in the target database for the current run to avoid partial updates.
     *   The watermark is only updated after all steps complete successfully.
 If it fails midway, the watermark remains unchanged, and the next run will reprocess the same data window.
 *   **Auditability:** The script includes print statements (which go to Airflow logs) indicating its progress.
 The `last_updated` column in `weekly_rental_summary` also provides an audit trail for when each week's summary was last processed.

+## Edge Cases Not Handled in Current Approach

+While the current ETL script is designed for efficient incremental updates based on source data changes and forward-filling of target data, there are certain edge cases or scenarios it does not explicitly handle:

+1.  **Manual Deletion of Past Records from Target:** If a summary record for a past week is manually deleted directly from the `weekly_rental_summary` table, this script will not automatically recreate it unless that specific week is also flagged for reprocessing due to new source data changes (`last_update` based).

+2.  **Manual Modification of Past Records in Target:** If data for a past week in the `weekly_rental_summary` table is manually altered (e.g., changing a count directly in the database), the script will not detect or correct this alteration unless that week is otherwise reprocessed due to source data changes.

+3.  **Deletions from Source Table:** If rental records are deleted from the source `rental` table in Pagila, the current ETL logic (which relies on `last_update` for new/updated records) will not automatically reflect these deletions in the `weekly_rental_summary`.
+The summaries might then include contributions from source records that no longer exist.

+4.  **Historical Source Data Changes Without `last_update` Modification:** If historical records in the source `rental` table are modified (e.g., a very old `return_date` is corrected) but their corresponding `last_update` timestamp is *not* updated to reflect this change, the ETL will not identify these records as changed and the summaries for affected past weeks will not be updated.

+Addressing such scenarios typically requires more complex ETL logic, such as full data reconciliations or Change Data Capture (CDC) mechanisms.
+The decision to implement these often depends on factors like the criticality of the data, the likelihood of these scenarios, and the acceptable margin for data discrepancy.

 ##  Docker Setup for Development/Testing